Ensuring Compliance: Best Practices for Email Signatures and Disclaimer Under GDPR

 All images, including banners, are hosted by AdSigner-ensuring no bulky attachments are sent with your emails, keeping inboxes clean and compliant.

-Easily manage which banners are active, for which departments, and ensure all banner content complies with GDPR by using informational, brand-focused banners only.
+Easily manage which banners are active, for which departments, and ensure banner communication is fully compliant by using informational, brand-focused banners only.

 Keep a history of changes for legal or internal audits, and ensure that all previous versions of signatures are traceable and accountable.